Arboff/WhoShouldIBookWith/README.md

 #  WHAT DOES IT DO ?

-The main idea is (If you've ever worked in the freight industry on the teritory of the USA) that it takes a broker from the top 100 brokers for 2021 (List compiled by https://www.freightforwarderservices.com/) and suggests to you, which one should you use on your next truck.
+The main idea is (If you've ever worked in the freight industry on the teritory of the USA) that it takes a broker from the top 100 brokers for 2021 (List compiled by https://www.freightforwarderservices.com/) and suggests to you, which one should you use on your next truck. <br /> <br />
 *Don't do it, they will cancel you last minute eitherway.*

 # Main Concept